mfms-ncsu/galant-js/system-test-plan.md

 Make sure there are tests that use keyboard shortcuts as well as buttons.

-## Current bugs and inconveniences based on tests

-### Editing

-1. The drop down when right clicking on a node to make changes goes off screen if the node is too close to the bottom.
-2. Labels/weights on nodes should change size with changes in node radius but they don't do that consistently.

-### Algorithm execution

-1. Node movements for algorithms that move nodes behave unexpectedly.
-They should not persist when user stops algorithm.
-And the impact on the algorithm should be consistent.
-It appears that the barycenter uses the new ordering to do its sorting, but does not count crossings correctly.

-### Error handling

-1. Graph load error messages could be a lot more specific about cause of error and line number.
-2. Duplicate edges are not flagged as errors.
-3. Parallel edges in opposite directions are rendered too close to each other.
-4. Nodes with the same coordinates should be highlighted; this is also an issue during editing,
-5. Layered graphs: edges connecting nodes on the same layer or on nonadjacent layers are not flagged as errors.
-6. Nodes with the same layer and position do not cause a shift as they do during editing.

 ## Testing: Upload and Download

 ### (!)
 Simple upload/download in editor window